kianu-3000/expressAppTemplate/readMe.txt

-create a .env file for PORT and other stuff
+create a .env file for PORT and other stuff, this setup is as basic as it gets.